kubernetes/website/content/en/blog/_posts/2024-04-28-contribute-as-sig-docs-reviewer.md

 Imagine Sarah: an enthusiast of open-source whose keyboard had seen more action crafting technical masterpieces for her projects than a knight's sword in battle.
-Sarah's had such a smooth relationship with Git, that she could `git commit` and `git push` in her sleep, and her etiquette in pull-requests was so polished, it could make a silver spoon look tarnished.
+Sarah's had such a smooth relationship with Git, that she could `git commit` and `git push` in her sleep, and her etiquette in pull requests was so polished, it could make a silver spoon look tarnished.

 But here's the twist: when it came to the mysterious _art-of-coding_, Sarah felt more like a fish out of water — or more accurately, like trying to navigate a Kubernetes cluster